-Home healthcare meets the needs of individuals requiring medical assistance at home—and home healthcare is prescribed by an attending doctor.
-A registered nurse, certified nurse’s assistant or doctor administers medical remedies, like catheter care and injections, at an individual’s home.
+Home health care meets the needs of individuals requiring medical assistance at home—and home health care is prescribed by an attending doctor.
+A registered nurse, certified nurse’s assistant, or doctor administers medical remedies, like catheter care and injections, at an individual’s home.

-When an 80-year-old returns home from the hospital after a hip replacement surgery, she requires the assistance of a home healthcare professional to recoup at her personal residence.
-A nurse, for example, working with a home healthcare team, administers medications and injections, in order to facilitate the treatment according to the attending doctor’s treatment plan.
+When an 80-year-old returns home from the hospital after a hip replacement surgery, she requires the assistance of a home health care professional to recoup at her personal residence.
+A nurse, for example, working with a home health care team, administers medications and injections, in order to facilitate the treatment according to the attending doctor’s treatment plan.
 A member of the home healthcare team will also participate in pain management and physical therapy to ensure the full recovery of the senior in her own household.

-Home healthcare is crucial to the senior’s treatment if he or she prefers to recoup in the comforts of his or her home.
+Home health care is crucial to the senior’s treatment if he or she prefers to recoup in the comforts of his or her home.
 Family members are likely to be unaware of medical procedures, like wound dressing or monitoring vital signs, which would help the patient heal.
-Instances like these necessitate a skilled home healthcare provider, one who is experienced in providing optimum, professional medical care at the client’s home.
+Instances like these necessitate a skilled home health care provider, one who is experienced in providing optimum, professional medical care at the client’s home.

 A Common Overlap of Services

 Families can turn to Assisting Hands Home Care when an aging loved one, an individual with a disability, an expecting mother, a senior recently discharged from the hospital or other individual who would benefit from additional help, requires extra support at home.
-Family caregivers who are too overwhelmed with the responsibility of continuous care find relief in non-medical homecare providers, like Assisting Hands Home Care.
+Family caregivers who are too overwhelmed with the responsibility of continuous care find relief in non-medical home care providers, like Assisting Hands Home Care.

-Non-medical homecare providers, such as Assisting Hands Home Care, send qualified senior care aides to your home.
+Non-medical home health care providers, such as Assisting Hands Home Care, send qualified senior care aides to your home.
 Care can be around the clock, 24 hours a day, or intermittent, depending on the need.
 Services provided include most non-medical care, such as meal preparation, medication reminders, bathing and toileting, dressing and general cleaning.
 If an aging loved one needs a certain level of companionship, our Assisting Hands Home Care aides build personal relationships with our clients, offering pleasant conversation and social interactions to keep the seniors in our care alert and engaged.